tech-otaku/macos-desktop/MONTEREY.md

 The options for the script are:

 1. Disable SIP first.
 It is enabled by default and disabling it is not a trivial matter.
-Not something that the script can do nor perhaps is desirable.
-N.B.
-This is how the current version of the script works.
+Not something that the script can do nor perhaps is desirable. ~~N.B.
+This is how the current version of the script works.~~

 2. Have the script use existing Desktop picture image files in the `/System/Library/AssetsV2/com_apple_MobileAsset_DesktopPicture/` and download and place missing Desktop picture image files in a newley-created writable directory say `~/Library/Application Support/AssetsV2/com_apple_MobileAsset_DesktopPicture/Dock`.
 This is the location of `desktoppicture.db`, the database that stores the current Desktop picture.

 3. Have the script use existing Desktop picture image files in the `/System/Library/AssetsV2/com_apple_MobileAsset_DesktopPicture/` and prompt the user to download any missing image file via System Preferences > Desktop & Screensaver > Desktop.
+N.B.
+This is how the current version of the script works.

 ---